-The PhD degree program requires 72 total credit hours, consisting of at least 36 credit hours of coursework beyond the B.S. and at least 36 research credit hours.
+The PhD degree program requires 72 total credits, consisting of at least 36 credits of coursework beyond the B.S. and at least 36 research credits.
 PhD coursework beyond the MS degree program will not be restricted other than approved by the student's advisor and dissertation committee.
-Students who enter the PhD program with an MS degree in a relevant engineering or science field will be expected to take at least the 9 credit hours of the core classes listed in Table 1 and the NREL-Research rotation as described below.
+Students who enter the PhD program with an MS degree in a relevant engineering or science field will be expected to take at least the 9 credits of the core classes listed in Table 1 and the NREL-Research rotation as described below.